atomicptr/hoyo-daily-logins-helper/README.md

 $ hoyo-daily-logins-helper --game genshin --cookie "cookie for acc 1" --game starrail --cookie "cookie for acc 2"
 ```

-If you want to do this with environment variables it works basically the same, you just have to seperate the values by a ","
+If you want to do this with environment variables it works basically the same, you just have to separate the values by a ","

 ```bash
 $ HOYO_GAME=genshin,starrail HOYO_COOKIE="cookie 1 data...,cookie 2 data..." hoyo-daily-logins-helper